 Statements supportive of the proffered ideology that indicate adaptive attitude change during the period of the target's involvement in the reform environment and immediately following separation should not be taken as mere playacting in reaction to necessity.
 Targets tend to become genuinely involved in the interaction.
 The reform experience focuses on genuine vulnerabilities [from having been in-struct-ed (by the social con-struct-ion of reality, as per Berger & Luckman), in-doctrine-ated, conditioned, programmed, socialized, habituated and normalized to

 a) belief and rule-following rather than observation and conscious choice,

-b) and Tart's consensus trance of
+b) in Tart's consensus trance,

-c) interpersonal codependence on the
+i) to a near-permanent state of interpersonal codependence on the

-d) Karpman Drama Triangle for
+j Karpman Drama Triangle for

-e) the sake of "functional" (which depends upon who think so) societal organization]
+j) the sake of "functional" (which depends upon who think so) societal organization]

 as the method for undermining self-concept: manipulating genuine feelings of guilt about past conduct; inducing the target to make public denunciations of his or her prior life as being unworthy; and carrying this forward through interaction with peers for whom the target develops strong bonds [precisely as I witnessed first-hand in AFs, as well as the SATPs, the LGATs and the HPCs].
 Involvement developed in these ways prevents the target from maintaining both psychological distance or emotional independence from the experience.